So you’ve scored your first job as crew on a superyacht — great! Here is a who’s who of everyone you will meet on board...

 The second and third stewardesses report to the chief stewardess and are responsible for the execution of all interior duties from guest service to bartending, cabin detailing, and laundry.
 This is a role that requires a high degree of organization, attention to detail, and discretion.

-The role: Responsible for overseeing the interior and accounting
+The role: Responsible for overseeing accounting and managing operations and administrative work

 Reports to: Captain